 QUICK READ: Philippine renewable energy company’s mission to be regenerative include preparing and supporting the future generation.

-The mobility and physical activity restrictions brought by the coronavirus diseases (COVID-19) pandemic and the impact of supertyphoon Rolly did not stop Lopez-led Philippine renewable energy company Energy Development Corporation’s (EDC) SIKAT program from igniting the fire among its scholars in its first ever virtual solidarity building and enrichment workshop.
+The mobility and physical activity restrictions brought by the coronavirus diseases (COVID-19) pandemic and the impact of supertyphoon Rolly did not stop Lopez-led Philippine renewable energy company Energy Development Corporation’s (EDC) SIKAT program from igniting the fire among its scholars and pursuing its mission to be regenerative in its first ever virtual solidarity building and enrichment workshop.

 Nancy Ibuna, EDC Corporate Social Responsibility Head for its Manila-based office, said the event, attended by majority of its scholars from batch 2018 to 2020, aims to gather SIKAT scholars from different partner communities across its sites in Bicol, Ilocos Sur, Leyte, Negros Island, and North Cotabato to develop camaraderie and leadership skills among its scholars and to create a plan on how they will contribute to a regenerative future.

 “We may be facing a hard time today because of the pandemic but we can’t let it deter us from helping our stakeholders, especially our SIKAT scholars.
 It may be challenging for us to conduct this activity virtually but we just have to look at the silver lining.
 We have access to technology and other resources to help them keep their focus on fulfilling their dreams of a better life for their family amidst distance learning,” Ibuna said during the virtual event held via Zoom.